mugtaba-subahi/rn.athan.uk/README.md

 ### Upcoming Improvements

 - [x] Fix UI timer drift when app in background
+- [ ] Add a "Tips" popup on first ever open
 - [ ] Change app name on homescreen to 'Athan'
 - [ ] Upgrade to Reanimated v4 (needs new architecture)
 - [ ] Upgrade to Expo SDK v52+ (new architecture)